 Concessions and rental equipment

-There are concessions buildings on both the north and south shore ends of the lake, and in the Ice Age Campground.
+There are concessions buildings on both the north and south shore ends of the lake and in the Ice Age Campground.
 The buildings are open all summer and some spring and fall weekends.
 The stores sell food and groceries, basic camp items, ice, firewood, souvenirs, shirts and hats.
 Proceeds from nonprofit stores' sales go to the park and are used to enhance customer services.
-Both buildings on the lake rent boats and canoes during summer.
+Both buildings on the lake rent rowboats, paddleboats, kayaks and canoes during summer.

 Friends group and volunteering